 The most picturesque way to get it is to pop by a Convent as the nuns in Toledo are excellent bakers.
 You can get it from Convento de San Clemente, Convento de Santo Domingo el Antiguo and Convento de San Antonio de Padua among others.

-Save money on your trip to try the Toledo, Spain foods!
+Save money on your trip to solve what to eat in Toledo Spain and try the Toledo, Spain foods

 * This blog contains affiliate links.
 If you purchase or book something, we get a commission at no extra cost to you.